BirminghamConservatoire/IntegraLive/documentation/markdown/integra-live-help/integra-live-help.md

 - *Tracks*, *blocks* and *modules* can be renamed by double-clicking their name and typing in the text-entry box

 ### Further support
 This guide is not intended to be exhaustive.
-For additional questions, feature requests or bug reports, please use the [online feedback forum](http://integralive.org/forum).
+For additional questions, feature requests or bug reports, please use the [Integra Live forum](http://integralive.org/forum).

 <link rel="stylesheet" type="text/css" href="../../page-images/style.css" media="screen" />